5.6 Children Displaying Harmful Sexual Behaviour

 - Representatives of fostering or residential care as appropriate.

-- Any criminal aspects of the alleged abuse are investigated;
+- Any criminal aspects of the alleged abuse are investigated by Police;

-- Any information relevant to any abusive experiences and protection needs of the child who is suspected or alleged to have sexually abused is gathered.
+- Any information relevant to any abusive experiences and protection needs of the child who is alleged to have sexually abused is gathered.

 In planning the investigation the following factors should be considered: